Why did Samantha Granado cover herself with white wash and post the video online? Here’s the explanation she shared on Vimeo:

 Newly-hired Vanessa Ruiz of KPNX TV Channel 12 news knows how to properly pronounce her Spanish, thank you very much and no, she won’t apologize.
 Ruiz’ Facebook page is here.
 [Pinche Flash video may not play on your device.]
 We have totally been here before.
 Mira two videos from Gustavo Arellano and Gustavo Almadovar.

 They spotted each other on the subway underneath New York City.
 Will they be riding home together or is it a classic missed connection?
 [Enrola TV shot this video with an iPhone 6 with actors Lorena Rodriguez and Alfonso Diaz.]

 “Queen of the Westerns” Dale Evans aka Mrs. Roy Rogers, starred in her own comic book series in 1958.
 Roughneck Romeos, from Issue #2, features Dale and the Mexican “help.”
 When two cowboys fight for the favors of sexy Conchita, Chef Gomez’ niece, there’s trouble on the rancho [click on images to enlarge]…

+California-born Yari Rodriguez wants to be a crew member on that one-way trip to Mars – but she’s scared.
 For Smith College engineering grad Rodriguez, the most terrifying thing about a one-way trip to Mars isn’t a rocket malfunction, lack of oxygen, or the probability of death on Mars, she told Fox News Latino.
 It’s […]

 When a British scientist and his hottie Latina girlfriend embark on an exotic jungle river quest to find a mysterious Amazon monster, what they discover is more astounding than they ever imagined — ¡Monstro!